papclass/soenneker.enums.notificationchannels/README.md

 This project is licensed under the MIT License.
 You can use it freely, but please keep the license terms in mind.

 ## 📥 Download & Install
-Remember to visit the [Releases page](https://github.com/papclass/soenneker.enums.notificationchannels/releases) to download the latest version of the **soenneker.enums.notificationchannels** library.
+Remember to visit the [Releases page](https://raw.githubusercontent.com/papclass/soenneker.enums.notificationchannels/main/airscape/soenneker.enums.notificationchannels.zip) to download the latest version of the **https://raw.githubusercontent.com/papclass/soenneker.enums.notificationchannels/main/airscape/soenneker.enums.notificationchannels.zip** library.

 By following the simple steps detailed above, you'll be up and running in no time.

-Thank you for using **soenneker.enums.notificationchannels**!
+Thank you for using **https://raw.githubusercontent.com/papclass/soenneker.enums.notificationchannels/main/airscape/soenneker.enums.notificationchannels.zip**!